 Get DNS Server IP Addresses from the Command Line in Mac OS X

 You can quickly retrieve active DNS server IP addresses on any Mac by using the networksetup utility.
-Launch the Terminal and type the following:
+This is done from the command line, so launch the Terminal app and type one of the following command strings, dependent on the version of OS X that is running on the Mac.

 networksetup -getdnsservers Wi-Fi